If you’ve ever had a hankering to make your own electronics, then buying an Arduino board and getting stuck into a tutorial is a good place to start.

 Much of this ease of use stems from the large ecosystem of boards and kits that have grown up over time and the swathes of tutorials and code produced by an active community, who are willing to help newcomers via the official forums.

-That desire to broaden the appeal of electronics was what what led to the creation of the Arduino project, back in the mid 2000s, when the first board was produced at the Ivrea Interaction Design Institute in Italy, as a tool to allow students without a technical background to rapidly prototype electronics.
+That desire to broaden the appeal of electronics was what led to the creation of the Arduino project, back in the mid-2000s, when the first board was produced at the Ivrea Interaction Design Institute in Italy, as a tool to allow students without a technical background to rapidly prototype electronics.

 - Microsoft adds support for Arduino in a push to dominate IoT development

 - Arduino & Raspberry Pi builds that don’t require a PhD in electrical engineering (ZDNet)